Algebraic models for equivariant rational homotopy theory for discrete groups: Partial Quillen equivalences

-\begin{proof} We check the conditions for partial Quillen equivalences from \cref{def-partial} for the Quillen adjunction $L_*\dashv R_*$.
-The first two conditions are automatic.
+\begin{proof} The first condition holds by hypothesis.
+The second condition follows from cofibrations in $\C^I$ being in particular levelwise cofibrations \cite[Prop.
+11.6.3]{Hirschhorn}, which implies that cofibrant objects in $\C^I$ are levelwise cofibrant.
+The corresponding statements for fibrations are also true and even characterize them, by construction.

 We need to check the third condition, which states: if $Y\in \D_0^I$ is a fibrant object, then the derived counit is a weak equivalence, and dually the derived unit of a cofibrant object in $\C_0^I$ is a weak equivalence.
+We give the proof of the first statement, the second one is proven dually.